 Estimates: The preparation of financial statements in conformity with accounting principles generally accepted in the United State of America requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
-Accordingly, actual results could differ from those estimates.
+Accordingly, actual results could differ from those estimates, and such amounts could be significant.